kyamane/remote_rehearsal/README.md

 ### Data processing

-1. The players' video and audio streams are sent to the conductor's local machine via the socket server.
+1. The blobs recorded from players' video and audio streams are sent to the conductor's local machine via the socket server.
-1. The video and audio data are sent to the Java servlet via WebSocket.
+1. The players' video and audio blobs are sent to the Java servlet via WebSocket along with the conductor's.
 1. The Java servlet looks for the sync sound in each audio data and determines the delay of each player's video and audio.
 1. The video and audio data are merged using [ffmpeg](https://ffmpeg.org/).